The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

 For the covariances, we have

 Because the predict step for entities can predict across any number of discrete time-steps with the same computational cost, our particular choice of entity dynamics allows us to incorporate parameter drift efficiently.
+We summarize the complete algorithm with the predict-update cycle in Algorithm~\ref{algo:frameworkWithDrift}.